-Trygd has organised a reinsurance programme which ensures that e.g. large natural disasters and significant individual claims do not compromise Trygd's ability to meet its obligations.
+Trygd has organized a reinsurance program which ensures that e.g. large natural disasters and significant individual claims do not compromise Trygd's ability to meet its obligations.
 For large natural disasters, the total cost to Trygd will amount to a maximum of DKK 10m.
 The reinsurance program is reviewed once a year and approved by the Board of Directors.
-Trygd uses reputable reinsurance companies with strong ratings and financial positions.